henrikfredriksson/phollard-rho/README.md

 # pollard-rho

-Implementation of Pollard-Rho's algorothm in JavaScript.
+Implementation of Pollard-Rho's factorization algorithm in JavaScript.